ReviBronsht/recipe-builder/ReadMe.md

+### recipe-builder

 GitHub link: https://github.com/ReviBronsht/recipe-builder

 #### Recipe builder web app that uses Machine Learning algorithms to generate recipes for users
-The user enters the type of recipe he wants to make and the app suggest recommendations and serving sizes using clustering.
+#### The user enters the type of recipe he wants to make and the app suggest recommendations and serving sizes using clustering.
 User picks a serving size and a few ingredients/directions and the app completes

 #### Machine Learning and web scraping in Python, backend in Nodejs and Express, frontend in React, MongoDB database
 <hr>